 Founded in 1851, Columbia College has been helping students advance their lives through higher education for more than 160 years.
-As a private, nonprofit, coeducational liberal arts and sciences college, the college takes pride in its small classes, experienced faculty and quality educational programs.
+A private, nonprofit liberal arts and sciences college, Columbia College takes pride in small classes, experienced faculty and quality educational programs.

-Originally founded as Christian Female College, the college changed its name to Columbia College in 1970 when it transitioned from a two-year women's college to a four-year coeducational college.
-Though Columbia College has retained a covenant with the Christian Church (Disciples of Christ) since its inception, the college is a nonsectarian school welcoming students of all religious denominations.
+Originally founded as Christian Female College, the college changed its name to Columbia College in 1970.
+That year, it transitioned from a two-year women's college to a four-year coeducational college.

-Through its network of venues in more than 30 locations nationwide, the traditional campus and evening program in Columbia, Mo., and the online program, the college serves approximately 20,000 students annually.
+CC has a traditional campus, more than 30 venues nationwide, an evening program in Columbia, Mo., and an online program.
+The college serves approximately 18,000 students annually.

-In addition to offering associate and bachelor's degrees, the college also offers master's degrees at the main campus, selected venues and online.
+The college offers associate and bachelor's degrees, as well as master's degrees at the main campus, selected venues and online.

 - The traditional campus and evening program are located in Columbia, Mo.

-- The college also has 35 locations in 13 states and Cuba.
+- The college also has more than 30 locations in multiple states and Cuba.

 associate degrees offered